Org mode syntax

 You can also point to an image with text link: Unicorn picture.

-Images itself can also contain links, HTML-attributes, and a caption, which can be exported:
+Images itself can also contain links, HTML-attributes, and a caption (figure), which will be automatically numbered and labeled.
+See Images in HTML export.

 Some of the most used image attributes: